higgi13425/open_payments/pulm_plan.md

 1. Data prep
 - filter to pulm and critical care groups
 - do some people show up in both?
 - should we pool across both if same name/city?
+YES

 2. What was the Sunshine Act/Open Payments designed to accomplish?
 - a bit of naming and shaming
 - trying to decrease payments
 - is this actually happening
-- look a total payments from 2014-2019 (pre-COVID)
+- look a total payments from 2013, 2014-2019 (pre-COVID)
 - is the slope negative
 - at total # of payments from 2014-2019
 - is the slope negative